martin-vasilev/EMreading/README.md

 ### Pre-processing of single-line reading experiments recorded with Eyetrack

+**NEW!** You can now also pre-process your data online without using any commands!
+Visit: https://mvasilev.shinyapps.io/shinyapp/

 To pre-process the data, simply use the `SLpreproc()` function of the package.
 You will need to provide some basic information, such as directory containing the data files and some details about the experiment: e.g.,

 ```